raulmarinperez/osbdet/README.md

   - kafka3: Kafka 3 installation, depends on: foundation
   - minio: MinIO (object store) installation, depends on: foundation
   - mongodb8: MongoDB 8 installation, depends on: foundation
+  - clickhouse: ClickHouse installation, depends on: foundation
 ```
 ### Listing available recipes
 The `recipes` option lists all the available recipes:
 ```
 root@osbdet:~/osbdet# ./osbdet_builder.sh recipes
-These are the recipes available for OSBDET v25r1:
+These are the recipes available for OSBDET v26r1:
-  - terraform[25r1]: Install Terraform on this OSBDET release (Debian 12), depends on: no_dependencies
+  - terraform[26r1]: Install Terraform on this OSBDET release (Debian 13), depends on: no_dependencies
-  - vscodetunnel[25r1]: Setup a VS Code tunnel to use OSBDET from an external VS Code, depends on: no_dependencies
-  - helloworld[25r1]: Hello world recipe, depends on: no_dependencies
+  - helloworld[26r1]: Hello world recipe, depends on: no_dependencies
-  - hugo0.140.1[25r1]: Install a recent go-lang version and a recent hugo version, depends on: no_dependencies
+  - hugo0.140.1[26r1]: Install a recent go-lang version and a recent hugo version, depends on: no_dependencies
 ```
 ### Displaying the status of available modules
 The `status` option lists the status of all the available modules: